 Best for: People who can pay off their balance in full each month.
 If you don’t, any benefits accrued will be cancelled out by the interest you’ll have to pay.

 Borrow money for free

-As long as you pay off the outstanding amount before the 0% deal expires, the loan is free.
-It’s a good idea to set up a direct debit to make sure you clear the balance on time.
-Otherwise you could be in for a shock at the end of the 0% period as the rate of interest will probably leap to around 18%.
+As long as you pay off the outstanding amount before the interest free period ends, the loan is free.
+It might be a good idea to set up a direct debit to make sure you pay off the balance before the interest free period comes to an end, otherwise the interest rate will jump up to around 18%.

 Switch your balance

 If you’ve already got debt on an existing credit card, a 0% balance transfer card could be the answer.
 For a fee you can move the balance to a card where you will pay no interest for a fixed amount of time – well over three years, in some cases.

 Watch out for transfer fees which are usually around 3% of the balance transferred and factor this into your repayment plan.
 You must pay it off before the 0% period ends or you’ll end up paying interest at as much as 18% on the remaining balance.

 It’s worth noting that some cards with shorter interest free periods have lower transfer fees, so work out how long you think it will take to clear your outstanding balance before choosing which card you want.

 Best for: Those with existing debts on a credit card.

 Compare: 0% balance transfer credit cards